 In acquiring a business in Canada, a determination must be made as to whether it is preferable to purchase the assets of the business or the shares of a Canadian corporation which owns the assets.
 From a purchaser's point of view, it is often advantageous to purchase the assets of the business so that the cost base of the assets, for tax purposes, will be equal to the purchase price of the assets.
-In a situation where shares of an existing Canadian corporation are acquired, the cost base of the assets generally remains at the historical tax cost of such assets to the corporation whose shares are acquired.
+In a situation where shares of an existing Canadian corporation are acquired, the cost base of the assets for Canadian federal income tax purposes generally remains at the historical tax cost of such assets to the corporation whose shares are acquired.

 Due to differing tax concerns for Canadian sellers and foreign buyers, a purchase and sale may be structured to accommodate potentially conflicting interests.
 Canadian individual sellers may wish to take advantage of their capital gains exemption by selling shares of Canadian private corporations that meet certain criteria.
-As of 2021, the amount of the capital gains exemption is C\$892,218 and is adjusted annually as it is indexed to the rate of inflation.
+As of 2022, the amount of the capital gains exemption is C\$913,630 and is adjusted annually as it is indexed to the rate of inflation.
 A Canadian seller may also prefer to sell shares if there would be significant recaptured capital cost allowance on an asset sale.
-A non-resident seller of shares of a Canadian private corporation may insist on a share sale in order to take advantage of a treaty exemption for capital gains.
-Alternatively, non-resident purchasers may wish to get a "stepup" in their basis of the assets held by a business and retain the opportunity to apply Canadian losses or profits against their profits or losses from other operations.
+A nonresident seller of shares of a Canadian corporation may insist on a share sale since unless the value of the shares is derived principally from certain Canadian nexus properties (such as Canadian real estate, Canadian resource property and Canadian timber limits) any gain on the sale of such shares is not likely to be taxable in Canada.
+Alternatively, a non-resident seller may wish to sell shares of a Canadian corporation in order to take advantage of a treaty exemption for capital gains if such gains might otherwise be taxable in Canada.
+Conversely, a purchaser may wish to acquire assets directly in order to achieve a "step-up" in their basis of the assets held by a business and retain the opportunity to apply Canadian losses or profits against their profits or losses from other operations.